 painter and sculptor

 2015 to 2018 are years of recognition for the Master of Fine Arts.
-Several honors and important distinctions are conferred on him, as much in Europe as in Canada.
-One of which stands out among the others, the Silver Medal of the Academic Society ARTS-SCIENCES-LETTERS of Paris.
-He is credited with a hundred important exhibitions, among others, at the Museum Marc Aurèle Fortin in 1993, where a work of 12 feet x 6 feet 6 inches is presented.
-His works vehicles in France, the United States and Canada.
-But most of his works are found in private and corporate collections, including Loto Quebec, SNC Lavalin and the Montreal Institute of Fine Arts.
+Several honors and important distinctions are conferred on him, in Europe as well as in Canada.
+One of them stands out amongst others: the Silver Medal of the Academic Society ARTS-SCIENCES-LETTERS of Paris.
+He participates to hundreds of important exhibitions, such as the Museum Marc-Aurèle Fortin in 1993, where a work of 12 X 6.5 feet is presented.
+His artwork travels in France, the United States and Canada, but most of it is found in private and corporate collections, including Loto Quebec, SNC Lavalin and the Montreal Institute of Fine Arts.

 For some years now, he has given lectures on artistic subjects that highlight the power of the artist following his creative process.
 The goal is to further develop their dream world to realize their own artistic signature.
 In parallel to his conferences, Neveu is always in search of knowledge, which brings him to go deeper into his research and to experiment on new creative concepts, which he then shares with his peers, and help them push their creative limits.